IPVanish Pros & Cons

 |Jurisdiction||US (Five-Eyes Member)|

-There are three subscription plans available: a monthly, yearly, and two-year package.
+There are three subscription plans available: a monthly, a quarterly, and a yearly plan.
 Each option is paid upfront and includes exactly the same features.

-If you sign up to IPVanish via our links, you can get a discount of up to 73%.
-The best price comes with the 2-year subscription plan.
-This costs $2.92 per month, billed as $69.98 the first two years, and $89.99 each year thereafter.
+If you sign up to IPVanish via our links, you can get a discount of up to 71%.

 US$10.99/moBilled $10.99 every month